geomesa/geomesa.github.io/_posts/2015-05-05-geomesa-deployment.md

 {% highlight bash %}
 $ mvn clean install -f geomesa/geomesa-kafka/pom.xml -DskipTests
 {% endhighlight %}

+#### Installing GeoMesa Kafka plugin in GeoServer

+First, you will need to install the WPS plugin to your GeoServer instance if you have not done so already.
+The [WPS Plugin](http://docs.geoserver.org/stable/en/user/extensions/wps/install.html) must also match the version of the GeoServer instance.

 Copy the GeoMesa Kafka plugin JAR files from the GeoMesa directory you built into your GeoServer's library directory.